-If you’re a smoker then the middle of a global pandemic is probably the worst time to be telling you to quit!
-That being said, there is plenty of research showing a direct link between smoking and insomnia.
-If you can cut down, you will be doing yourself a huge favour, and it will have a positive impact on your sleep quality.
+Cut Out SmokingI know this is probably the worse possible time to try and get someone to give up smoking, but there is plenty of research showing a direct link between smoking and insomnia.
+If you can cut down, you will be doing yourself a huge favour, and it will have an impact on your sleep quality.

-I promise you, this is a biggie.
+Try MeditationAs a life coach and therapist, I promise you, this is a biggie.
 If you exercise and meditate regularly, you will see a dramatic shift in the quality and quantity of your sleep.
 You will sleep deeper, and you will find yourself waking up far more refreshed.
-Exercise kick-starts plenty of dopamine, and serotonin, which will contribute to a greater feeling of wellbeing and ultimately to a much better night’s sleep.
-It’s a great way to burn off the stress of the day, which we are all feeling in one way or another during the current pandemic.
+Exercise kick-starts plenty of dopamine, and serotonin, which will contribute to a greater feeling of wellbeing and contribute to a much better night’s sleep.

 As your brain gets ready to shut down for the evening, it starts producing melatonin.
 That’s the chemical which induces sleep.
 Phone screens and TVs inhibit the production of melatonin, and there’s plenty of research showing just how much screens impact sleep.
 So, thirty-minute before you normally go to sleep, do your brain a favour, shut it down gently with a good book.
 Preferably made of paper!
 We are living through some very strange (and worrying) times, and it’s an enormous challenge to break well-established habits and routines.
 Sleep is the greatest gift we can give ourselves: you will find your levels and anxiety will drop, and your overall wellbeing will improve dramatically.
 Want a better night’s sleep?
 Try The Paula Meir Sleep Hypnosis.
 Now with 50% off when you use the code SLEEPWELL50.